cds-snc/digital-canada-ca/content/en/work-with-us/positions/senior-developers.md

 archived: false
 translationKey: sr-dev
 ---
-We are transforming government.
-Our products will impact people's everyday lives.
-It's an exciting thing to be part of.
-And we need you.

-The Canadian Digital Service is a collective of creative people committed to using our digital skills and knowledge to make it easier to access and use government services.
-Our growing multidisciplinary teams work with federal departments to make the services people depend on simple and easy-to-use.
-We are focused on delivering better public services using the best technology and design, all informed by user needs.

-By working in the open, and connecting partners with tools, talent, and training grounded in practice, we’re building capacity across the government for better service delivery.

-We are currently hiring in Ottawa, Toronto, Waterloo, and Montreal.

 ## We’re looking for dedicated Senior Developers to join our team.

 * You have a passion and skill for delivering high-quality code, in languages such as JavaScript, PHP, Python, Go, and you’ve worked with technologies like NodeJS, React, Angular, Serverless, etc.